Estonian WinoGrande Dataset: Comparative Analysis of LLM Performance on Human and Machine Translation: Introduction

 We compared this newly created manually translated dataset to two machine translated versions produced by OpenAI models.
 Our experiments with open and proprietary models show higher accuracy on the manually translated, localized, adapted and corrected WinoGrande than on the machine-translated versions, with gains in both the localized-adapted and corrected subsets.

 To further examine the differences, we manually identified machine translated examples where the meaning has shifted from the original meaning.
-We observed that, on average, models score lower on these examples than on human-translated equivalents, indicating potential label-sentence inconsistencies introduced by machine translation.
+We observe that, on average, models score lower on these examples than on human-translated equivalents, indicating potential label–sentence inconsistencies introduced by machine translation.

 Among the 1,767 examples in the translated WinoGrande test set, we manually corrected 89 (5\% of the entire test set), while localization and adaptation was applied to 53 examples (3\%).
-Among the remaining 1,617 examples that were not manually corrected, removed, localized or adapted, up to 15.2\% lost their original semantics during machine translation.
-Taken together, these results demonstrate the ongoing infeasibility of using current state-of-the-art LLMs to reliably translate WinoGrande sentences into Estonian.\footnote{The human translated Estonian WinoGrande dataset is available at \url{https://huggingface.co/datasets/tartuNLP/winogrande_et}.}
+Among the remaining semantically comparable samples, up to 15.2\% lost their original semantics during machine translation.
+Taken together, these results demonstrate the ongoing infeasibility of using current state-of-the-art LLMs to reliably translate WinoGrande sentences into Estonian.\footnote{The human translated Estonian WinoGrande dataset is available at \url{https://huggingface.co/datasets/tartuNLP/winogrande_et}}